General Expectations

 - Large obvious patches of different colour will not be permitted

-Make-up, Facial Hair and Nail Polish
+Facial hair, Make-up and Nail Polish

 Badges